-CST begins with a five-day intense Surgical Bootcamp.
+CST begins with a three-day intensive Surgical Bootcamp with asynchronous and synchronous online sessions.
 You will receive intensive tuition in basic surgical skills and basic management principles for surgical patients.Surgical Bootcamp

 Your first year (ST1) consists of six months in general surgery and six months in another specialty under the supervision of approved consultant trainers.
 During this time your progression is continually assessed.
 In your second year (ST2), you will begin ‘basic’ training in your chosen specialty.Core Surgical Training

 During CST you are expected to take and successfully pass both parts of the Membership exam of the Royal College of Surgeons (MRCS).
 This has to be completed before the specialty selection interview which generally takes place in March of ST2.MRCS exams